bartlettmic/pi-weather/README.md

 # pi-weather
-Repo to easily modify front-end of raspberry-pi local weather informatics server [Consider using flask or express in the future ya dingus](http://www.raspberrypi-spy.co.uk/2017/07/create-a-basic-python-web-server-with-flask/)
+Repo to easily modify front-end of raspberry-pi local weather visualization, forecast (eventually), *and* analytics server.
+Mathematical! (*maybe*)

+[Consider using flask or express in the future ya dingus](http://www.raspberrypi-spy.co.uk/2017/07/create-a-basic-python-web-server-with-flask/)

 ## How to replicate: